 OVO’s Drive Anytime plan

-To take part in OVO’s type of use tariff, called Drive Anytime, you need to be an OVO customer and charge your EV via an OVO smart charger.
+To take part in OVO’s type of use tariff, called Drive Anytime, you need to be an OVO Drive customer and charge your EV via a smart charger.

 Type of use tariffs are just another example of the innovations coming from this age of transformation in the energy market.

 Many suppliers offer time of use tariffs - some with cheaper rates outside peak times, others designed for low cost overnight EV charging.
 They are also a great way to make use of home batteries by storing up power when it’s cheap and then using it during the peak periods.
 OVO is also a key player in the emerging V2G field.

 Octopus, known for trialling smarter energy platforms, has recently announced a ‘Fan Club’ tariff that gives customers close to its turbines cheaper rates when it’s windy.
 We are also a big supporter of the company’s Tesla Energy Plan, designed for solar and battery owners.